Crypto-Bitcoin-exchange/Kraken-Exchange/README.md

 The Kraken trade charges can be recorded as beneath:

-Kraken Deposit charges and choices
+<a href="https://coinpedia.org/exchange/kraken/">Kraken Deposit fees</A> charges and choices

 •	EUR SEPA Deposit (Free) – EEA nations as it were